microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/00-prerequisites.md

 Your workshop invitation may have instructed you that they will provide a Microsoft Azure account for you to use.
 If so, you will receive instructions that it will be provided.

-**Unless you received explicit instructions in your workshop invitations, you much create either a free, MSDN or Personal account.
+**Unless you received explicit instructions in your workshop invitations, you must create either a free, MSDN or Personal account.
 You must have an account prior to the workshop.**

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 2: Set up your environment</b></p>